Brown pelican: Breeding

 Once a pair forms a bond, overt communication between them is minimal.
 It is a colonial species, with some colonies maintained for many years.
 Probably owing to disturbance, tick infestation, or alteration in food supply, colonies frequently shift.
 It nests in secluded area, often on islands, vegetated spots among sand dunes, thickets of shrubs and trees, and in mangroves, although sometimes on cliffs, and less often in bushes or small trees.
 Nesting territories are clumped, as individual territories may be at a distance of just 1 m from each other.
 They are usually built by the female from reeds, leaves, pebbles, and sticks, and consist of feather-lined impressions protected with a 10 to 25 cm rim of soil and debris.
 They are usually found 3 to 10 ft above the ground.
 Renesting may occur if eggs are lost from the nest early in the breeding season.

 There are usually two to three, or sometimes even four, oval eggs in a clutch, and only one brood is raised per year.
 The egg is chalky white, and can measure about 76 mm in length and 51 mm in width.
 Incubation takes 28 to 30 days with both sexes sharing duties, keeping the eggs warm by holding them on or under their webbed feet.
 It takes 28 to 30 days for the eggs to hatch, and about 63 days to fledge.
 After that, the juvenile leave the nest and gather into small groups known as pods.
 The newly hatched chicks are pink and weigh about 60 g.
 Within 4 to 14 days, they turn gray or black.
 After that, they develop a coat of white, black or grayish down.
 Fledging success may be as high as 100% for the first hatched chick, 60% for the second chick, and just 6% for the third chick.

 The parents regurgitate predigested food for the young to feed upon until they reach their fledging stage.
 After about 35 days, the young venture out of the nest by walking.
 The young start flying about 71 to 88 days after hatching.
 The adults remain with them until some time afterwards and continue to feed them.
 In the 8- to 10-month period during which they are cared for, the nestling pelicans are fed by regurgitated, partially digested food of around 70 kg of fish.
 The young reach sexual maturity (and full adult plumage) at anywhere from three to five years of age.
 A brown pelican has been recorded to have lived for over 31 years in captivity.

+Former dredge-spoil islands along the Cape Fear River in North Carolina have been documented by the United States Army Corps of Engineers as nesting habitat for brown pelicans, representing some of the only remaining nesting sites for seabirds in the southeastern North Carolina coastal region.